- Just thinking new activities for you!

 - Yes, you can!

 Once you get your free quote you will receive an experience code you can use at any time before booking.
-You can add or remove private tours or change the number of people until it fits your exact requirements.
+You can add or remove things to do in Madrid or change the number of people until it fits your exact requirements.

 Once your experience is ready you can book it and have direct access to your Experience Manager.